Cheapest New York General Liability Insurance Companies

 COMPANY HIGHLIGHTS

-New York small businesses pay an average of $154 per month with ERGO NEXT, $26 less than typical New York rates and 14% below the state average.
-Food service operators see particularly strong value, with catering services, food trucks and mobile operations saving 42% to 48% compared to the state average.
+New York small businesses pay an average of $154 per month with ERGO NEXT, 14% below the state average.
+Catering services, food trucks and mobile operations save the most, 42% to 48% below the state average.

-ERGO NEXT ties with The Hartford for the widest coverage across New York's business landscape, being cheapest in 31% of all business types studied.
-Construction contractors, consulting firms, manufacturers, and hospitality businesses also see competitive pricing across the state.
+ERGO NEXT ties with The Hartford for the widest coverage across New York small businesses, coming in cheapest for 31% of all business types studied.
+Construction contractors, consulting firms, manufacturers and hospitality businesses also get competitive pricing statewide.

 Most often cheapest for these business profiles:

-• General industries most often cheapest for: Childcare Services, Construction & Contracting, Consulting Services, Food & Beverage, Hospitality, Travel & Tourism, Manufacturing, Marketing & Communications, Other Professional Services, Transportation & Logistics, Wholesale & Distribution
+• General industries: Childcare Services, Construction and Contracting, Consulting Services, Food and Beverage, Hospitality, Travel and Tourism, Manufacturing, Marketing and Communications, Other Professional Services, Transportation and Logistics, Wholesale and Distribution

 biBerk